lelandbatey/configDebDev/helpFiles.md

 > By default, when you use the `f` and `F` keys to show hints on the page, Vimperator assigns numbers to those hints.
 However, I want it to use keys that are on my home row for hints, because then it's easier to open links and such.
 The characters used for hints are controlled via an option called `hintchars`, and interestingly, Vimperator already has a sort of 'preset' for this, which it labels as "Smart order."
 To set this hinting, use the following:

 >		set hintchars=hjklasdfgyuiopqwertnmzxcvb

+## Changing	GUI

+> With Vimperator, it's almost beneficial to not have any ui other than the tabs and the command bar at the bottom.
+To disable all but the tabs at the top, enter the following:

+>		set toolbars=nobookmarks,nonavigation
+>		# To disable, use `set toolbars=all` to re-enable all toolbars

 # Shared Access to Files on Linux Via FTP